JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 )
 ```

 This time we actually have not only a start and end point of our animation but a point in between.
 We therefore have three timestamps `0.0` , `0.5` and `1.0`.
-Our three colors red, cyan and black.
+Our three colors are red, cyan and black.
 You can play with different colors and color spaces if you want.
-And we need two easing functions: One defines the movement from red to cyan and the second from cyan to black.
+And we need two easing functions: one defines the movement from red to cyan and the second from cyan to black.

 ```julia
 for frame_start in 1:10:50